 State for the Jews or a Jewish State?

 To some, Jewish state simply means “a state for the Jews”, being reflected in regulations like “The Law of Return”, stating that all Jews, their spouses, and their children have the right to live in Israel and to Israeli citizenship.
-In the context of “a state for the Jews”, a basic law (basic laws are an essential part of Israel’s constitution) was passed in 2018, calling “Israel a nation State of the Jewish people”.
+In the context of “a state for the Jews”, a basic law (basic laws essentially act as the Israeli constitution) was passed in 2018, calling “Israel a nation State of the Jewish people”.
 Even this statement which seems clear at first sight, caused a massive controversy among the citizens.
 In my opinion, a basic law like this is a good thing insofar as it makes the definition of Israel as a Jewish state statutory; it is important that Israel has laws guaranteeing equal rights to minorities and continues to do so.

 Another way to define a Jewish state would be “a state which runs on Jewish values”.
 This can be expressed in laws stemming from the Jewish religion and symbols that are based on the Jewish tradition.